The Reasoning Lingua Franca: A Double-Edged Sword for Multilingual AI: Experimental settings: Additional details

 \subsection{Dataset}

 The MGSM dataset \citep{shi2022language} involves 250 mathematical question-answer pairs at graduate-level for 12 languages.
-We extend this dataset to Hindi and Malayalam using Sarvam - Translate \citep{sarvam_translate} and to Danish using \citep{comanici2025gemini}.
+We extend this dataset to Hindi and Malayalam using Sarvam - Translate \citep{sarvam_translate} and to Danish using \citet{comanici2025gemini}.
 The quality of these translations are manually verified to ensure high quality. \\

 GPQA Diamond: The GPQA Diamond dataset \citep{rein2024gpqa} contains 198 challenging science questions that require advanced subject expertise.
 It is significantly harder than the MGSM dataset.
-We use GPQA Diamond translated to five Indic languages; Hindi, Gujarati, Bengali, Malayalam, and Telugu \citep{our2023} in this study.
-Additionaly, we translate GPQA Diamond dataset into Danish using \citep{comanici2025gemini}.
+In this study, we use an in-house translation of GPQA Diamond into five Indic languages: Hindi, Gujarati, Bengali, Malayalam, and Telugu.
+Additionally, we translate GPQA Diamond dataset into Danish using \citet{comanici2025gemini}.